The Craft Lab for Writers

 I've written for The New York Times' Modern Love, The Atlantic, and Slate.
 My first book, In Other Lifetimes All I've Lost Comes Back to Me, was called "miraculous" by Ann Patchett, "fierce" by Alice McDermott and Danielle Evans, "literary rock 'n' roll" by Aimee Bender, and "a stunner from the very first page" by Deesha Philyaw.

 I'm staff writer for iHeartMedia's #1-charting podcast Noble Blood.
 My short stories have appeared in Ploughshares, American Short Fiction, Glimmer Train, AGNI, Esquire, and many others.
-I'm a MacDowell and Yaddo fellow, and I've taught fiction at Yale, MIT, Tufts, and Johns Hopkins.
+I'm a MacDowell and Yaddo fellow, and I was the George Bennett Writer-in-Residence at Phillips Exeter Academy.
+I've also taught fiction at Yale, MIT, Tufts, Johns Hopkins, and GrubStreet.

 Why am I starting The Craft Lab?

 That's why I'm starting The Craft Lab.
-I believe that what you need to succeed as a writer is reading the truly great stuff, with a guide who can help you understand the lessons it can teach you for your own work.
-You need encouragement and inspiration.
-You need the ability to learn from your reading and writing.
-That's where I come in.
-The 10,000-hours-to-mastery concept works best when you have a coach to help guide you along the way.
-I intend to be that coach.
+I believe that what you need to achieve your longer-term project is ongoing, consistent accountability, encouragement, and inspiration.
+You need to read the truly great stuff, with a guide who can help you understand the lessons it can teach you for your own work.
+You need the re-commitment to the work, day after day.

 The Craft Lab treats you as an adult.
 Above all, every session is designed to inspire your passion for your own work and your own vision.